 Johann Wolfgang von Goethe (1749-1832) is considered the most important German poet and head of the literary era of German classical music.
-He was a multi-talent, because he dealt scientifically with botany, anatomy, zoology, mineralogy, meteorology, optics and color theory and he was last but not least also a wine expert.
-Goethe has given the wine and the women in short form the following monument: "A girl and a glass of wine, alleviate all hardship, and who does not kiss and who does not drink, is long dead!"
+He was a multi-talent because he was scientifically involved in botany, anatomy, zoology, mineralogy, meteorology, optics and color theory, and last but not least he was also a wine expert.
+Goethe has put the following memorial to wine and women in short form: "A girl and a glass of wine will alleviate all need, and whoever does not kiss and who does not drink has long been dead!"
 Wine and wine culture has in his Life played a big role.

-His grandfather Friedrich Georg Göthe (1657-1730) was the owner of the renowned inn "Zum Weidenhof" and built up an extensive wine shop.
-His father Johann Caspar Goethe (1710-1782) had the extensive wine cellar of the Goethe birthplace in the "Grosse Hirschgraben" in Frankfurt am Main in which Goethe later kept his extensive collection and regularly added it.
-According to tradition, it is also due to the wine that he has survived the difficult birth.
-When the child was born after three days of labor, it was without signs of life, discolored blue-black and threatened to smother.
-The baby was then bathed by the midwife in an Arden (wooden trough) with warm wine, so he "pecked the heart pit" (massaged) and ultimately saved his life.
+His grandfather Friedrich Georg Göthe (1657-1730) owned the renowned inn "Zum Weidenhof" and built up an extensive wine shop.
+His father Johann Caspar Goethe (1710-1782) let in the extensive wine cellar of the Goethe birth house in the "Großer Hirschgraben" Frankfurt am Main build, in which Goethe later kept his extensive collection and regularly added.
+According to tradition, it should also be thanks to the wine that it survived the difficult birth.
+When the child was born after three days of labor, it was without any signs of life, discolored blue-black and threatened to suffocate.
+The baby was then bathed in warm water by the midwife in an arden (wooden trough), "pitting the heart" for him (massaging) and ultimately saving her life.

 In his father's house belonged wine and Weingenuss to everyday life.
-Goethe's father also had his own vineyards, which Goethe described in "Poetry and Truth 1 / IV" as follows: "My father owned a vineyard in front of Friedberger Tore, where he planted and maintained the rows of asparagus rows with great care.
-Almost every day in the good season, my father did not go out, since we were allowed to accompany him most of the time, and thus enjoyed and enjoyed the first produce from spring to the last of autumn. ” This vineyard can be found at today's Friedberger Landstraße between Bethmannpark and Friedberger Platz.
-Goethe's grandfather on his mother's side was the mayor.
-Johann Wolfgang Textor (1693-1771).
-He was head of the judiciary in Frankfurt for life, as well as innkeeper and wine dealer, From him, Goethe's mother inherited a considerable number of wine barrels from the excellent wine vintages 1706, 1719, 1726 and 1748.
-They were stored in the basement of the Goethe House on the Hirschgraben.
-When the mother moved to a new apartment on Roßmarkt in 1795 and sold the house to wine merchant Blum for 22,000 guilders, Goethe received a share of 1,000 guilders from the proceeds of the wine and a handsome collection of excellent wines vintages,
+Goethe's father also had his own vineyards, which Goethe describes in "Poetry and Truth 1 / IV" as follows: "My father owned a vineyard in front of the Friedberger Tore, where asparagus rows were planted and maintained with great care between the rows of vines.
+Almost no day passed in the good season that my father did not go out, since we were usually allowed to accompany him and thus had pleasure and joy from the first products of spring to the last of autumn. ” This vineyard can be seen present at today's Friedberger Landstraße between Bethmannpark and Friedberger Platz.
+Goethe's maternal grandfather was Dr. Johann Wolfgang Textor (1693-1771).
+He was head of the legal system in Frankfurt for life, as well as innkeeper and wine dealer, Goethe's mother inherited a considerable number of wine barrels from the excellent vintages of 1706, 1719, 1726 and 1748 from him.
+They were stored in the basement of the Goethehaus am Hirschgraben.
+When the mother moved to a new apartment on Roßmarkt in 1795 and sold the house to the wine merchant Blum for 22,000 guilders, Goethe received a share of 1,000 guilders from the proceeds from the wine, as well as a substantial collection of excellent ones vintages,

-Since early youth, Goethe regularly drank wine and that also explains that he was very well-tolerated and hardly ever got drunk (in a letter of 16.10.1767 - at the age of 18 - he writes however "that he was drunk as a beast " ).
-Excessive drinking with (then usual) subsequent smashing of glasses but he refused.
-Preferred wine was Frankenwein (Riesling) from its nearer home Franconia which he also best tolerated and enjoyed a lighter-caliber lunch at noon.
-To his absolute favorite wine counted a Würzburger stone, but also wines from the still famous single layers Hochheim and Castle Johannisberg, For a 30-day spa stay in Carlsbad in 1820, he took a barrel Würzburger (volume of 80 Bouteillen).
-According to still received bills, he regularly received wine from all over Europe from a total of 40 wine merchants from the cities of Frankfurt, Worms, Erfurt and Reims.
-These include Tokajer, Egerer, Ofner (Hungary), Melniker (Czech Republic), Lacrima Christi (Italy), Malaga, Tinto de Rota (dessert wine from Spain), Champagne, Graves, Alsatian, Languedoc, Burgundy (France) and Rust (Austria).
-The friend of his friend Friedrich von Schiller (1759-1805) ordered about him at the Erfurt dealer Ramann Wein and was also advised by Goethe or listened to his recommendations.
+Goethe had been drinking wine regularly since his youth and that also explains that he tolerated a great deal and was hardly ever drunk (in a letter from October 16, 1767 - at the age of 18 - he writes, “that he was drunk like a beast " ).
+However, he refused to drink excessively (then usual) afterwards smashing the glasses.
+The preferred wine was Franconian wine (Riesling) from his closer home Franconia whom he also tolerated best and enjoyed a bottle of lighter caliber at lunchtime.
+To its absolute favorite wine counted a Würzburger stone, but also wines from the still famous Hochheim and Johannisberg Castle, For a 30-day spa stay in Karlovy Vary in 1820, he took a keg of Würzburg (volume of 80 bags) with him.
+According to invoices still received, he regularly obtained wine from all over Europe from a total of 40 wine dealers from the cities of Frankfurt, Worms, Erfurt and Reims.
+These include: Tokajer, Erlauer, Ofner (Hungary), Melniker (Czech Republic), Lacrima Christi (Italy), Malaga, Tinto de Rota (dessert wine from Spain), champagne, Graves, Alsatian, Languedoc, Burgundy (France) and Ruster (Austria).
+Friedrich von, a friend of his Schiller (1759-1805) ordered through him from the Erfurt dealer Ramann Wein and also got advice from Goethe or listened to his recommendations.

-In the Persian poet and Korangelehren Mohammed Shams ed-Din, vulgo Hafiz (1324-1390), Goethe found a kindred twin soul over the centuries and cultures that loved and wrote many verses, just as he loved wine and women.
-By the way, his poems inspired him to write his most extensive collection of poems "West-Eastern Divan”.
-Goethe criticized (as did Hafis) the Islamic alcohol ban and wrote poetically about the Persian poet: “They called you holy Hafiz, the mystic tongue, and did not recognize the word-scholars, the value of the word.
-You call them mystical because they think something foolish with you and give away their unfair wine in your name.
-But you are mystically pure, because they do not understand you, that you are blessed without being pious!
-They do not want to concede that to you ".
+In the Persian poet and Koran scholar Mohammed Schams ed-Din, vulgo Hafiz (1324-1390), Goethe found a related twin soul across the centuries and cultures, who loved wine and women as much as he did and wrote many verses about it.
+By the way, his poems inspired him to write his most extensive collection of poems, “West-Eastern Divan”.
+Goethe criticized (like Hafis) the Islamic alcohol ban and wrote in exuberant words about the Persian poet: “They called you holy Hafis, the mystical tongue, and they did not recognize the value of the word.
+You call them mystical because they think foolish things about you and give away their unfair wine in your name.
+But you are mystically pure because they do not understand you, who you are blessed without being pious!
+They don't want to allow you that. "

-Goethe drank almost every day until one or two bottles (mostly light, low-alcohol) wine.
-This was considered normal consumption at that time, for one of Goethe's contemporaries writes of this quantity "that this is a modest portion for a strong man born and brought up in the land of wine" .
-Only at a later age did Goethe limit the enjoyment of wine in favor of Mineral water on.
-But on the day of his death on March 22, 1832, he was said to have asked for wine and water at nine o'clock in the morning and drank the glass with three sips.
-Goethe died a little later at half past eleven.
-See also below literature and drinking culture,
+Goethe drank up to one or two bottles (mostly light, low-alcohol) wine almost every day.
+At that time, this was considered normal consumption, because a contemporary of Goethe writes about this amount "that this is a modest portion for a strong, born and raised man in the land of wine" .
+It was only at a later age that Goethe restricted the enjoyment of wine in favor of Mineral water on.
+But on the day of his death on March 22, 1832, he is said to have asked for wine and water at nine in the morning and drank the glass with three sips.
+Goethe then died a little later at half past eleven.
+See also under literature and drinking culture,